KxSystems/solace/README.md

 ## New to KDB+ ?

 Kdb+ is the world's fastest time-series database, optimized for ingesting, analyzing and storing massive amounts of structured data.
-To access the free editions of kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
+To get started with kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
 For general information, visit https://kx.com/

 ## New to Solace PubSub+ ?